Ankur-Khandelwal/IIIT-Library-Information-System/README.md

 # IIIT-Library-Information-System
-A Basic Library Information System with PHP backend
+A Basic Library Information System with PHP backend and MySQL database.